 We can’t allow an entire class of students to be left behind because of the COVID-19 pandemic.
 Low-income students, students with disabilities, and English learners who were already stuck in under-funded schools will fall even further behind, while students in wealthy school districts move ahead with high-end technology and comprehensive remote learning.
 That’s exactly what will happen if the state fails to fully fund the Student Opportunity Act.

-Now more than ever, we must fund public education in order to fully recover from the COVID-19 pandemic, restore our economy, address longstanding racial disparities, and build a better society.
-This will require new revenue at the state level, the state should tax the large corporations and wealthy shareholders that are profiting during the pandemic.
+Now more than ever, we must fully fund public education in order to fully recover from the COVID-19 pandemic, restore our economy, address longstanding racial disparities, and build a better society.
+If this requires new revenue at the state level, the state should tax the large corporations and wealthy shareholders that are profiting during the pandemic.